 We know that a Cascadia Subduction Zone megathrust earthquake will be paired with a devastating tsunami.

-According to an interview with OSU Professor Chris Goldfinger (see references below), eight of the past twelve Cascadia Subduction Zone megathrust earthquakes appear to have triggered a San Andreas earthquake1 via either static stress or seismic waves2.
+According to an interview with OSU Professor Chris Goldfinger (see references at the bottom of this page), eight of the past twelve Cascadia Subduction Zone megathrust earthquakes appear to have triggered a San Andreas earthquake1 via either static stress or seismic waves2.
 It is believed that the faults may be partially synchronized.
 In other words, during the past 3,000 years, the two faults have ruptured ‘together’ 2/3 of the time.

 Contrary to the popular movie, a San Andras earthquake will not result in a large tsunami.
 Local tsunamis from offshore landslides could create localized tsunamis.
 For more info, visit Earthquake Country Alliance.